Facebook Doesn't Understand Itself

 Facebook’s 2 billion users post a steady stream of baby pictures, opinions about romantic comedies, reactions to the news—and disturbing depictions of violence, abuse, and self-harm.
 Over the last decade, the company has struggled to come to terms with moderating that last category.
 How do they parse a joke from a threat, art from pornography, a cry for help from a serious suicide attempt?
-And even if they can correctly categorize disturbing posts with thousands of human contractors sifting through user-flagged content, what should do they about it?
+And even if they can correctly categorize disturbing posts with thousands of human contractors sifting through user-flagged content, what should they do about it?

 This weekend, The Guardian began publishing stories based on 100 documents leaked to them from the training process that these content moderators go through.
 They’re calling it The Facebook Files.
-Facebook neither confirmed nor denied the authenticity of the documents, but given the Guardian’s history of reporting from leaks, we proceed here with the assumption that the documents are real training materials used by at least one of Facebook’s content moderation contractors.
+Facebook neither confirmed nor denied the authenticity of the documents, but given The Guardian’s history of reporting from leaks, we proceed here with the assumption that the documents are real training materials used by at least one of Facebook’s content moderation contractors.

 The Guardian has so far focused on specific types of cases that come up in content moderation: the abuse of children and animals, revenge porn, self-harm, and threats of violence.